kh14762/chiral-impulse/README.md

 You are a blind surveyor looking for buried tome.
-Help him navigate a series of linked topology that mimic the structure of a tree.
+Help him navigate a series of linked topology that mimics the structure of a tree.